evanbones/Souped-Up/design-document.md

 ## Relics

 Relics are permanent modifiers for the entire run.
-Maximum 6 relics per run.

 ### Tier 1 Relics (Common)
 - **Golden Trash Bin**: Gain $5 every time you trash an ingredient